gregnordin/python_setup_macbook/README.md

 # Motivation

 In early 2022 when I transferred my files and projects from a 2018 MacBook Pro (Intel i7) to a new 2021 M1 Max MacBook Pro (Apple Silicon), my miniconda installation came with it, which means my base environment is still for Intel processors.
-I've had problems lately with installing Apple Silicon-specific python packages and am just deleting miniconda and my python environments and start from scratch.
+I've had problems lately with installing Apple Silicon-specific python packages so I am deleting miniconda and my python environments and starting from scratch.

 # Approach